fiveladdercon/launchpad/docs/support/cli.md

 The **`.pl`** extension is required, as it delimits where the **`OPTIONS`** to one engine end and the next engine begins.
-The implication is that the options passed to spacecraft itself must be passed _before_ the first engine.
+The implication is that the options passed to spacecraft proper must be passed _before_ the first engine.

 Well behaving engines show a help message when passed a `--help` option, so use this option to find out details about the `OPTIONS` for a given `ENGINE.pl`.

-If the `ENGINE.pl` is not a fully qualified path, spacecraft will look for the engine in `$SC_LAUNCHPAD/engines` and then issue a warning if not found.
+If the `ENGINE.pl` does not a fully qualified path, spacecraft will look for the engine in `$SC_LAUNCHPAD/engines` and then terminate if not found.

 At least one `ENGINE.pl` should be specified, otherwise spacecraft has nothing to do.